umajeric/smart-house/tools/server/README.md

 `sudo apt-get install pure-ftpd`

 We need to create a new user group named ftpgroup and a new user named  ftpuser for FTP users, and make sure this "user" has NO log in privilge and NO home directory:

-`sudo groupadd ftpgroup
+`sudo groupadd ftpgroup`

-sudo useradd ftpuser -g ftpgroup -s /sbin/nologin -d /dev/null
+`sudo useradd ftpuser -g ftpgroup -s /sbin/nologin -d /dev/null`

-Make a new directory named `ftp` for the user
+Make a new directory named `ftp` for the user:

 `sudo mkdir /mnt/usb/ftp`

-Make sure the directory is accessible for `ftpuser` user `sudo chown -R ftpuser:ftpgroup /mnt/usb/ftp`
+Make sure the directory is accessible for `ftpuser` user:

+`sudo chown -R ftpuser:ftpgroup /mnt/usb/ftp`

 Create a virtual user named upload, mapping the virtual user to ftpuser and  ftpgroup, setting home directory /home/pi/FTP, and record password of the user in database
 - user: `upload`
 - pass: `camupload`

 `sudo pure-pw useradd upload -u ftpuser -g ftpgroup -d /mnt/usb/ftp -m`

-Set up a virtual user database
+Set up a virtual user database:

 `sudo pure-pw mkdb`

-Define an authentication method by making a link of file  /etc/pure-ftpd/conf/PureDB, the number 60 is only for demonstration, make it as small as necessary
+Define an authentication method by making a link of file  /etc/pure-ftpd/conf/PureDB, the number 60 is only for demonstration, make it as small as necessary:

 `sudo ln -s /etc/pure-ftpd/conf/PureDB /etc/pure-ftpd/auth/60puredb`

-Restart the ftp server
+Restart the ftp server:

 `sudo service pure-ftpd restart`

 Test it with an FTP client, like FileZilla

-Update the "motion.detection.path" with path from above `sudo nano /etc/smart-house`
+Update the "motion.detection.path" with path from above:

+`sudo nano /etc/smart-house`